Tou7and/awesome-icd-coding/2021/Kaur-etal-review/README.md

 This work selected 38 studies with high quality assessment scores from 4 different academic databases <br>
 (PubMed, ScienceDirect, ACM, ACL), ranging from 2013 to 2020.
-> ACM: Association for Computing Machinery Digital Library
+> ACM: Association for Computing Machinery Digital Library <br>
-> ACL: Association for Computational Linguistics Anthology It briefly introduce the history of medical coding from ICD-1(1900) to ICD-11(2018) in introdution. <br>
+> ACL: Association for Computational Linguistics Anthology <br>

+It briefly introduce the history of medical coding from ICD-1(1900) to ICD-11(2018) in introdution. <br>
 It provides some nice tables to list the methods of by these works. <br>

 ## Motivations
-ICD Coding:
+ICD Coding: <br>
-- With the transition from ICD-9 to ICD-10 in 1992, <br> the number of codes increased from 3,882 to approximately 70,000.
+With the transition from ICD-9 to ICD-10 in 1992, <br> the number of codes increased from 3,882 to approximately 70,000.

-Unconstructed Text:
+Unconstructed Text: <br>
-- Huang et al.[36] show that more than 80% of health record data is in an unstructured form <br> which acts as a barrier in an automated clinical decision making process.
+Huang et al.[36] show that more than 80% of health record data is in an unstructured form <br> which acts as a barrier in an automated clinical decision making process. <br>
-- Unstructured text contains a lot of valuable information but lacks common structural frameworks <br> and may contain errors, such as spelling errors, grammatical errors, and semantic ambiguities, which further increases the complexity of data processing and analysis [87]
+Unstructured text contains a lot of valuable information but lacks common structural frameworks <br> and may contain errors, such as spelling errors, grammatical errors, and semantic ambiguities,  <br>
+which further increases the complexity of data processing and analysis [87]

 Difficulties:
 1. Idiosyncrasies of medical language
 2. Scarcity of electronic health records